AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/shared-cat-manage.md

 ## Create a custom shared catalog

 When B2B is enabled, the system creates a public shared catalog named `Default (General)`.
-Magento allows only one public shared catalog at a time.
+Adobe Commerce allows only one public shared catalog at a time.
 You can create an unlimited number of custom shared catalogs.

 **Sample Usage:**